 As they increased the intensity of the vibrations, the shell began to fracture, an acoustic phenomenon known as resonance.
 Additionally, when they lowered the frequencies to between 25 and 50 MHz, they discovered that the virus’s shell buckled and fractured even more quickly.
 They occurred in both simulated environments of air and water that is similar to the density found in bodily fluids.

 Although promising, the investigators stress that much more research needs to be done in order to confirm if this can be an effective treatment.

 “We’ve proven that under ultrasound excitation the coronavirus shell and spikes will vibrate, and the amplitude of that vibration will be very large, producing strains that could break certain parts of the virus, doing visible damage to the outer shell and possibly invisible damage to the RNA inside,” Wierzbicki said.
 “The hope is that our paper will initiate a discussion across various disciplines.”

-If you live in Hollywood, Florida, or the South Florida area in general, and are in need of any medical imaging, like an ultrasound, then call the Hollywood Diagnostic Center today!
+If you live in Hollywood, Florida, or the South Florida area in general, and are in need of any medical imaging, like an ultrasound, then call the Hollywood Diagnostics Center today!
 Our medical professionals are ready and willing to help you through these difficult and trying times.
 All of the staff within is friendly and ready to answer any questions you have regarding any medical imaging technologies and procedures being taken during the public health emergency.
-Call the Hollywood Diagnostic Center at Phone: (954) 966-3600 (Option 2) or email us at RX@HDC1984.com today!
+Call the Hollywood Diagnostics Center at Phone: (954) 966-3600 (Option 2) or email us at RX@HDC1984.com today!